EOSIO/welcome/docs/04_protocol/02_transactions_protocol.md

 ### 1.2.1.
 Implementation

 An EOSIO smart contract is implemented as a C++ class that derives from `eosio::contract`.
 Actions are implemented as C++ methods within the derived class.
 Transactions, on the other hand, are generated dynamically (as transaction instances) within an EOSIO application.
-The EOSIO software processes each transaction instance within a block and keeps track of its state as it evolves from creation, signing, validation, and execution.
+The EOSIO software processes each transaction instance and keeps track of its state as it evolves from creation, signing, validation, and execution.

 # 2. Transaction Instance